 - These are the findings of the Ipsos MORI Perils of Perception Survey 2016.
 27,250 interviews were conducted between 22nd September – 6th November 2016.

 - Approximately 1000 individuals aged 16-64 or 18-64 were surveyed in Australia, Brazil, Canada, China, France, Germany, Great Britain, Italy, Japan, Spain, USA, and approximately 800 individuals aged 18-64 were surveyed Czech Republic, Montenegro, Netherlands, Norway, Serbia.
-Approximately 500 individuals aged 16-64 or 18-64 were surveyed in the remaining countries.
+Approximately 500 individuals aged 16-64 or 18-64 were surveyed in the remaining countries and districts.

 - The “actual” data for each question is taken from a variety of verified sources including The World Values Survey and Pew Research Center.
 Download a full list of sources/links to the actual data (PDF).